ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 # Consumers design and implementation considerations

+## Important concepts

+Consumers belong to **consumer groups**.
+You specify the group name as part of the connection parameters.

+Consumer groups are grouping consumers to cooperate to consume messages from one or more topics.
+Consumers can run in separate hosts and separate processes.

+Organized in cluster the coordinator servers are responsible for assigning partitions to the consumers in the group.
+The rebalancing of partition to consumer is done when a new consumer join or leave the group or when a new partition is added to an existing topic.
+There is always at least one consumer per partition.

 Implementing a Topic consumer is using the kafka [KafkaConsumer class](https://kafka.apache.org/10/javadoc/?org/apache/kafka/clients/consumer/KafkaConsumer.html) which the API documentation is a must read.

 The implementation is simple for a single thread consumer, and the code structure looks like:
 * prepare the properties
 * create an instance of KafkaConsumer to connect to a topic and a partition